FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: Background and Related Works

-Although Equation \ref{eq:KAN} presents a theoretical form of the Kolmogorov-Arnold Theorem, the authors of \citep{liu2024kan} demonstrate its effectiveness in a more generalized form by scaling the width and depth arbitrarily for a defined task.
+Although Equation \ref{eq:KAN} presents a theoretical form of the Kolmogorov-Arnold Theorem, \cite{liu2024kan} demonstrated its effectiveness in a more generalized form by scaling the width and depth arbitrarily for a defined task.
 Suppose $n_l$ is the number of input nodes for layer $l$, where each input is represented by $x_{l, i}$.
 Each edge connection to layer $l+1$ has a learned activation $\phi_{l,j,i}(\cdot)$, where $i\in[1,n_l]$ and $j\in[1,n_{l+1}]$.
-Then, each output node is represented by Equation \ref{eq:KANGen}.
+Then, we can represent each output node as